CU-ESIIL/cross-cutting-data-interoperability-harmonization-innovation-summit-2025__18/docs/index.md

 *Focus: questions, hypotheses, context; add at least one visual (photo of whiteboard/notes).*

 ### Our product 📣
+-A call to action for broader community change/standards
 - a paper for standards in metadata to future-proof data to ensure future utility.
 We can't imagine what our data can be useful for in the future.
 How can we generalize across our disciplines?
 Maybe special issue Environmental Data Science, ideas by Nov 2025, full article by spring 2026
 - an open source tool that translates the academic paper